Martha Stewart Living Omnimedia: Television

-Although MSO retained no technical ownership stake in NBC's program The Apprentice: Martha Stewart, the company, its magazines, and various business ventures were prominently featured in each episode.
+Although MSLO retained no technical ownership stake in NBC's program The Apprentice: Martha Stewart, the company, its magazines, and various business ventures were prominently featured in each episode.
 Mark Burnett, who produced the series, is also co-producer of the company's daily talk show, Martha.

 DVD

-MSO began marketing instructional DVDs in late 2005 through a partnership with Warner Bros., with the first five offerings oriented toward cooking and holiday and special event planning.
+MSLO began marketing instructional DVDs in late 2005 through a partnership with Warner Bros., with the first five offerings oriented toward cooking and holiday and special-event planning.

 Radio

-MSO operates a satellite radio channel, Martha Stewart Living Radio, on Channel 110 of SiriusXM Satellite Radio.
+MSLO operated a satellite radio channel, Martha Stewart Living Radio, on Channel 110 of SiriusXM Satellite Radio.
 Among programs on the channel there was a weekday-evening talk show co-hosted by Martha Stewart's daughter Alexis Stewart, Whatever with Alexis and Jennifer.
 Alexis left the radio show in June 2011 leaving Jennifer Koppelman-Hutt as the sole host.
 The show was cancelled in December 2011 and Koppelman-Hutt was terminated.

 Internet and direct commerce

-The company's Internet and Direct Commerce segment currently includes its website marthastewart.com and a direct to consumer flower business, marthastewartflowers.com.
+The company's Internet and Direct Commerce segment includes its website marthastewart.com and a direct-to-consumer flower business, marthastewartflowers.com.

 Through an agreement with Touchpoint, it designed a line of customizable greeting cards under the Marthascards banner, which were sourced and fulfilled by Touchpoint.
 This agreement was replaced by a new program with Kodak EasyShare Gallery in 2006.

-In November 2006, MSLO announced their launch of Martha's Circle which is a lifestyle oriented blog ad-network whose charter members include Apartment Therapy, Smitten Kitchen, and Charles & Hudson.
+In November 2006, MSLO announced its launch of Martha's Circle which is a lifestyle-oriented blog-advertising network whose charter members included Apartment Therapy, Smitten Kitchen, and Charles & Hudson.

 Historically, the company also produced a print and online catalog, Martha by Mail, which was launched in 1997 and later rebranded as Martha Stewart: The Catalog for Living.
 Following Stewart's public fallout and the dot-com bubble burst in 2002, the company decided to discontinue both the online and print editions in 2003.
 The final print catalog was mailed in January 2004, and the online store closed in June of that year.

 Merchandising

 MSLO additionally offers various home goods through its mass-market Martha Stewart Everyday brand in Kmart stores throughout the United States, and at Sears Canada in Canada.
-Furniture and paint are part of the company's specialty-retail oriented Martha Stewart Signature brand through a partnership with Bernhardt Furniture Company and previously with Sherwin-Williams.
+Furniture and paint are part of the company's specialty-retail-oriented Martha Stewart Signature brand through a partnership with Bernhardt Furniture Company and previously with Sherwin-Williams.

 In October 2006, the company announced a new agreement with Lowe's to develop an exclusive interior paints line, which replaced its previous contract with Sherwin-Williams.
 The new line of paints, Martha Stewart Colors, launched in April 2007.